Updated the R code previously included in various published articles. Click on the related link to access the code and the original publication.

 An impact heatlh assessment to quantify the proportion of heat-related deaths that occurred because of changes in climate due to anthropogenic activities.
 The original analysis, illustrated in the article, applied an extended two-stage framework for estimating location-specific risks and then derive the impacts under climate scenarios with and withouth anthropogenic emissions.
 The analysis is reproduced here using a set of simulated climate and mortality data for 10 cities.

-The analysis combines distributed lag non-linear models with a spatiotemporal Bayesian hierarchical model framework to determine the exposure-lag-response association between the relative risk (RR) of dengue and a drought severity index.
+The analysis combines distributed lag non-linear models with a spatiotemporal Bayesian framework implemented using integrated nested Laplace approximation (INLA) to determine the exposure-lag-response association between the relative risk (RR) of dengue and a drought severity index.
 This is illustrated in an article with links to the code to load the original data, perform the full analysis, and extract the full set of results, making the research completely reproducible.

 A two-stage interrupted time-series analysis to estimate excess mortality during the COVID-19 outbreak